 Desperate Situation for Gaza's 1 Million Children

-Children in Gaza are enduring catastrophic living conditions, including severe food insecurity and starvation.
-UNICEF is ready to deliver urgently needed supplies and calling for safe and unrestricted access.
-Here's how you can help.
+Children in Gaza are enduring catastrophic living conditions, including severe food insecurity, malnutrition and starvation.
+UNICEF, ready to deliver urgently needed supplies, is calling for safe and unrestricted access.
+Here's how you can help starving children in Gaza.

-Across the Gaza Strip, every day, families are facing unimaginable challenges and choices.
+Every day, across the Gaza Strip, families are facing unimaginable challenges and choices.
 With almost no aid allowed in and food prices soaring, parents and children are risking their lives to get even small amounts of food or safe water.
 Many are walking for hours, waiting in crowds and dodging dangerous air strikes and gunfire — only to return empty-handed.

 Some don’t return at all.